-It can be a difficult pit from which to climb.
-But we do not lose hope; for we know our Lord Jesus.
-We know His patience, His mighty working power, and saving grace in the most seemingly futile situations.
-And like Him, we do not cast aside these dear ones whose focus has been captivated by such desolation that Mount Horeb presents.
-With anxious anticipation we await the hour when their cry of distress is turned into laughter, when they lift up their voices and sing about the majesty of the LORD.
+The meek, however, will not lose hope; for they know their Lord Jesus.
+They know His patience, His mighty working power, and saving grace in the midst of the most seemingly futile situations.
+He does not cast aside these dear ones whose focus is on Him rather that the outward desolation that Mount Horeb presents.

+With anxious anticipation they await the hour when their distress is turned into laughter and they lift their voices and sing about the majesty of the LORD.
 Isaiah 24:14.
-We look to the day when Martha's cry will be no more of sorrow and lamenting, but a cry of great rejoicing, of victory, and of freedom.
-Moreover, such triumph comes upon seeing the glory of the Lord in the fire rather than the desolation of God's Mountain.
+We look to the day when Martha's cry will no longer be of sorrow and lamenting, but will be of joy, of rejoicing, of victory, of freedom.
+Moreover, such triumph comes upon seeing the glory of the Lord in the fire rather than the desolation that God's Mountain brings upon the carnal soul.